 Those liquids are all acidic.
 Adding just a couple of drops to your frosting and then doing a taste test will help you cut back on an overly sweet taste.
 I added some lemon juice to this blueberry cake frosting recipe.

-How to Make Blueberry Frosting
+📋 How to Make Blueberry Cream Cheese Frosting

-Add jam to mixing bowl and mix until well-combined.
+Add Additional Blueberry Flavor: Add jam to mixing bowl and mix until well-combined.
 Taste test and add lemon juice if needed to cut sweetness (personal preference).
 Mix again to incorporate.

 Using this Fresh Blueberry Frosting